We have provided a list of often-asked FAQs to help guide you through planning your Kingdom Garden Room.

 This is really easy.
 Simply a garden building suitable in size for both uses and an external door into each.
 Then build an internal wall and save money by not plastering the shed area.
 A neat and tidy way to solve two problems.

-Non treated and cheap timber structures with poor insulation sat directly upon non insulated concrete can attract the dampness that will start rot and reduce a building’s useful life to a few years.
-Quality insulated and ventilated structures can last as long as a brick built house.
-As the Elizabethans, Georgians and Victorians, many of their well designs and quality timber framed buildings still exist today.
+Non-treated and cheap timber structures with poor insulation sat directly upon non-insulated concrete can attract dampness that will start rot and reduce a building’s useful life to a few years.
+Quality insulated and ventilated structures can last as long as a brick-built house.
+As the Elizabethans, Georgians and Victorians, many of their good designs and quality timber-framed buildings still exist today.

-Some structures with thinner walls, non strengthened glass and simple locks will be more susceptible.
-Our windows and doors include interior glazing, heat treated safety glass and insurance approved locks as standard.
-We assume you could leave valuables in your building, so why not secure it as you would your home.
-Our frames are suitable to add contacts to connect to many existing house alarm, cctv and security systems.
+Some structures with thinner walls, non-strengthened glass and simple locks will be more susceptible.
+Our windows and doors include interior glazing, heat-treated safety glass and insurance-approved locks as standard.
+We assume you could leave valuables in your building, so why not secure it as you would your home?
+Our frames are suitable to add contacts to connect to many existing house alarms, CCTV and security systems.

 Living conditions FAQs